Fu-Lien Wu (吳復連)

 Wu became the manager of the Taichung Agan in 2001 and led them to titles his first two years, both times being named Manager of the Year.
 He switched to the Macoto Gida in 2003 as an assistant coach and remained with Macoto through 2007.
 He was their manager in both 2006 and 2007.
 Wu then moved to the La New Bears as a coach.
-He also coached for the Taiwan national team in the 2007 Baseball World Cup and 2007 Asian Championship and 2014 Asian Games.
+He also coached for the Taiwan national team in the 2007 Baseball World Cup, 2007 Asian Championship and 2014 Asian Games.
 Returning to a managerial role in Taiwan, he guided the Chinatrust Brothers into the 2015 Taiwan Series, where they fell in 7 games.

 - Chinese Wiki Baseball